Clemson 61, Wake Forest 53

 Jordan Roper added 11 points for Clemson (13-4, 4-1 ACC), which overcame a sluggish offensive start to win its third in a row.
 The Tigers shot 46.5 percent from the field after going 6-for-20 in the first half, hit 18-of-21 from the free-throw line and blocked 10 shots.

 Coron Williams led Wake Forest (12-6, 2-3) with 13 points as the Demon Deacons scored 20 points below their season average.
-Wake, which trailed by no more than five points for the first 33 minutes, has lost three of its past four contests.
+Wake Forest, which trailed by no more than five points for the first 33 minutes, has lost three of its past four contests.

 Williams pulled Wake Forest within 41-39 on a 3-pointer with 13:31 remaining, but the Tigers scored nine of the next 13 points.
 McDaniels scored four consecutive points on a jumper and a layup, Ibrahim Djambo’s 3-pointer with 4:39 to play pushed the advantage to 52-45 and McDaniels’ drive and dunk with 1:56 remaining made it 55-47.

-Note: (Updated: ADDS Forest after ‘Wake’ at beginning of 2nd sentence in 3rd graph)